 Variable rate mortgage are starting to climb again as they made a big jump from last week (up 22 basis points).
 Discounts on 5-year variable mortgages have been steadily climbing since the end of the summer.
 Each week we are witness to the shrinking spread between 5-year fixed and 5-year variable rates.
-In terms of the Bank of Canada’s key interest rate, most economists are still predicting rate hikes next year somewhere in Q3, although a few are now starting to sway in the opposite direction.
+In terms of the Bank of Canada interest rate, most economists are still predicting at least one Bank of Canada interest rate hike next year somewhere in Q3, although a few are now starting to sway in the opposite direction.
 A small group of economists are actually forecasting rate cuts in 2012.
 This is good news for variable rates which most lenders have listed at 3.00% (Prime +0.00%).

 In terms of 5-year fixed mortgage rates, lenders have kept rates steady over the past few weeks, even when Government of Canada bond yields finish lower for the week.
 This is in part to their “wait and see” approach regarding the financial storm happening across the pond, especially the situations in Italy and Greece.